Hevo can replicate collections from your Mongo database. Hevo can query Oplog to replicate data or can query the collections directly.

 - Collections: In this mode, your collections will be polled individually at a fixed frequency.
 You can use this mode when you are looking to fetch data from multiple collections in your database and you would like to have control over ingestion for every collection individually.

 - OpLog: Data will be polled using MongoDB's OpLog in this mode.
 This mode is useful when you are looking to replicate the complete database as it is.
 This mode is very efficient in replicating but leaves you with less control and manageability over data ingestion.
-Note that the mongo db user must have read access both to the database that is to be replicated and the local database.
+Note that the Mongo DB user must have read access both to the database that is to be replicated and the local database.
+Read about the instructions to set up replication in MongoDB here.

 Select the Ingestion Mode and hit CONTINUE.